DhilipSanjay/CTFs/TryHackMe/OhSINT.md

 ### Where has he gone on holiday?
 - **Answer:** New York
-- **Steps to Reproduce:** Didn't I mention about his wordpress site? :thinking:
+- **Steps to Reproduce:** Didn't I mention about his wordpress site? 🤔

 ---